tomcritchlow/tomcritchlow.github.io/_posts/2015-05-15-glitch-studies.md

 *Please note - because of the image handling capabilities of various browsers I recommend using the Chrome browser to view this page, other browsers may distort the images in interesting ways but I have curated these works to be best displayed in Chrome.
 Thank you.*

-## What am I looking at?

-Each image is

-Glitch Cookies is a body of work produced by taking screenshots of the New York Times and *glitching* these images using the cookies from the New York Times homepage and inserting them into the bytes of the screenshot at random intervals.
-This work was produced using screenshots and cookies generated on May 14th.
-Screenshots were used from several different sections of the New York Times and a total of 78 cookies were recorded during a visit to the site in Chrome.

 ![](/images/glitchstudies/nytheadline2.gif)

 ## The Thinking Behind Glitch Cookies